NCCloud/metadata-reflector/README.md

 #### <a id="supported-annotations"></a> Supported Annotations

-Below is a tabel of supported annotations with their purpose
+Below is a table of supported annotations with their purpose

 | Annotation    | Description |
 | ------------- | ----------- |